Fiesta de la Virgen de Candelaria February

 Belém's enormous annual event brings one million to the streets to take part in the procession of one of Brazil's most important icons.
 Fireworks, hymns and one massive flower-bedecked carriage creaking through the throngs are all part of this wild spiritual gathering.

-Celebrating the historical legacy of Brazil's substantial German immigrants, Oktoberfest features 17 days of folk music, dancing and beer drinking.
+Celebrating the historical legacy of Brazil's substantial German immigrant population, Oktoberfest features 17 days of folk music, dancing and beer drinking.
 It's considered the largest German fest in the Americas and goes down in mid-October in Blumenau.

 Rainier days are on the horizon in the Amazon.
 Generally November nets better prices, good weather and fewer crowds than December in most parts of South America.